Dr Anselm Heinrich

 - Associate Member of the Ruskin Library and Research Centre at Lancaster University (www.lancs.ac.uk/fass/ruskin/)

-- Reader of article submissions for Nineteenth-Century Contexts, History Compass, Journal of Adaptation in Film and Performance, Nineteenth Century Theatre and Film, International Review of Scottish Studies, Portal reviewer for e-journal Portal and for the Journal of Adaptation in Film and Performance
+- Reader of article submissions for Nineteenth-Century Contexts, Theatre Research International, Theatre Journal, History Compass, Screen, Contemporary European History, Journal of Adaptation in Film and Performance, Nineteenth Century Theatre and Film, Theatre, Dance and Performance Training, Dance Chronicle, Modern Italy, East European Politics, Societies and Culture, International Review of Scottish Studies, Portal reviewer for e-journal Portal

 - External Examiner for MA Performance Research in the Drama Department, University of Bristol, and for BA Drama programme at Goldsmiths, University of London